simplesamlphp/simplesamlphp.github.io/developers/index.md

 * Lukas Haemmerle: XML security improvements, eduGAIN handling and shibboleth testing.
 * Stefan Winter: Radius attribute fetching, WebAuthn module
 * Cato Olsen: Improved LDAP authentication module.
-* José Alfonso Accino: Working with PAPI support in simpleSAMLphp.
+* José Alfonso Accino: Working with PAPI support in SimpleSAMLphp.
 Various bugfixes.
 * [Victoriano Giralt](mailto:victoriano@uma.es): Have done a great work with spanish localization of SimpleSAMLphp.
 Support for authenticating with a privileged account before fetching user attributes.
 * fronter.com: They operate an e-learning platform and is working with implementing the Shibboleth 1.2 attribute profile.
 * Ernesto Revilla: authorize-module and various bugfixes